 Introduction

-Our road trip around Corsica (France) brought us to the south of the island of beauty.
+Our road trip around Corsica brought us to the south of the island of beauty.
 And to be honest, we were already amazed by everything we had seen.

 We didn’t know that Corsica still had many surprises for us.
 And the next one was big: Bonifacio